shopware/developer-documentation-vitepress/FEATURES.md

 ## VueJS Components

-Custom VueJS SFC are supported by default.
+See our [Storybook/Chromatic library](https://www.chromatic.com/library?appId=641c40f658d13de7d99ad1d9) with collection
+of all VueJS components that are registered by default and styled for light and dark themes.

 <!--